meeeejin/til/oracle/how-to-resize-the-online-redo-logfiles.md

 UNUSED                       0                      0                    0
 ```

-Redo log group 2 becomes **ACTIVE** after `alter system switch log file` which means could not be dropped.
-In this case, just wait a moment or use `alter system checkpoint` to make redo log group 2 **INACTIVE**.
+Redo log group 2 becomes **ACTIVE** after `alter system switch logfile;` which means could not be dropped.
+In this case, just wait a moment or use `alter system checkpoint;` to make redo log group 2 **INACTIVE**.

-5. If the redo log group becomes **INACTIVE**, drop it:
+5. If the redo log group becomes **INACTIVE**, drop it.
+Then, create a new redo log group 2 with 1GB size:

 ```bash
 SQL> select * from v$log;